 CAUTION: DIY kits are tempting, but unless the material is RE-remoldable, you'll corner yourself into a first-guess design that may not be safe .

-CASE & POINT: At the time of this writing and according to Dr. Terry Trammell (www.motorsportsmd.com and www.indyspinemd.com), 2013 had the highest number of hand and wrist injuries.
+CASE & POINT: According to Dr. Terry Trammell (www.motorsportsmd.com and www.indyspinemd.com), 2013 had the highest number of hand and wrist injuries.

 ...IN THE ENTIRE HISTORY OF INDYCAR.

-All but two drivers used these DIY kits -- or something similar.
+All but two drivers used DIY kits that were NOT REmoldable -- or something similar.